 Bachelor of Science (B.S.) in Soil, Water and Environmental Science with a major in Environmental Science

-Environmental science is the scientific investigation of human interactions with natural systems.
+The ENVS degree program is focused on training students in scientific investigation and quantitative analysis of human interactions with natural systems.
 The goals of the Bachelor of Environmental Science Degree are to:

-1) Offer a rigorous science-based preparation for careers in environmental science
+• Offer a rigorous science-based preparation for careers in environmental science and related fields;

-2) Prepare students for graduate studies in environmental science
+• Prepare students for graduate studies in environmental science and related fields;

-3) Facilitate assuming a leadership role in academia, business, government, private organizations, or other career venues.
+• Facilitate assuming a leadership role in academia, business, government, private organizations, or other career venues;

-4) Provide the academic tools needed to address fundamental and applied problems related to human inhabited parts of the Earth.
+• Provide the academic tools needed to address fundamental and applied problems related to human-impacted parts of the Earth.